StarbelEnterprises/jinoe/README.md

     cd jinoe

-    Do you have new feature to work on?
+    Do you have  a new feature to work on?
 Do this >
         1:  git checkout develop
         2:  create your feature branch `develop
         3: work on your feature